-Preparing nutritious meals and snacks, reading to children, telling stories and meeting with parents are additional child care providers duties.
+Preparing nutritious meals and snacks, reading to children, telling stories and meeting with parents are additional duties.
 Close monitoring of the children in their care often gives them opportunities to identify emotional or behavioral issues, illnesses and injuries.
 Child care providers may also supervise older children before and after school – when parents are working or otherwise unavailable.
 By collaborating with administrators, peers and parents, child care providers help children learn skills they’ll need in school and encourage them to reach their potential.

 The road to becoming a child care provider can begin with earning an Associate of Arts in Applied Psychology.
 Coursework typically includes psychology of adjustment and personal growth, lifespan development and psychology, and human behavior perspective.